mkernik/drum_tools/tools/README.md

 ## Features
 * Metadata log tool (DRUM_metadata_log_tkinter.py): Create a metadata log with a list of the content files and metadata for the submission
+* Combined tool (DRUM_combined_tkinter.py): Options to create a metadata log, readme, and/or XML that can be used to create a DOI through Datacite

 ## Requirements